If you’ve shopped for home insurance recently, you might be wondering something…

 What does this mean for you?
 It means that, in the unfortunate event that you need to file a claim, you will end up paying your share—either through a higher premium or a higher deductible.

-When those homeowners insurance quotes first come in, you might be tempted to just pick the cheapest one.
-(After all, that super low premium from Company A will save you a pretty penny!)
-But you also have to compare coverage limits.
+When those homeowners insurance quotes first come in, you might be tempted to just pick the cheapest one, (after all, that super low premium from Company A will save you a pretty penny right now!) but it’s crucial that you compare coverage limits.
 Company B may be offering a slightly higher premium with a drastically lower deductible, higher coverage amounts, fewer exclusions, and better customer satisfaction.
+Cheaper premiums now doesn’t always translate to more money in the long run.

 The Best Home Insurance Quotes…FAST

-So having more options is the best way to get the best deal on homeowners insurance.
-But how many options are you supposed to have?
+Having more options is the best way to get the best deal on homeowners insurance, but how many options are you supposed to have?
 How do you know how much coverage you actually need?
 And how do you possibly choose between them?

 Captive insurance agents work for a single insurance carrier and can only offer policies offered by that carrier.
 If you call a State Farm agent, for example, they can only offer you a State Farm policy.
 Independent agents, on the other hand, work for themselves and can offer insurance coverage from a number of different companies.